 A: You are not alone.
 We receive many requests to rock babies, which is a wonderful and needed service.
 There is a waiting list for this service (River City Rockers) though, so you are welcome to go through orientation and either have your name put on the waiting list and wait for an opening, or you can volunteer in another service area until there is an opening.

 Q: I have a really friendly and smart dog.
 Can I bring her to Memorial to visit people?

-A: All the dogs who volunteer at Memorial must first be certified as therapy dogs by either Therapy Dogs International, or Pet Partners, and submit current vaccination and vet well visit records each year.
-Additionally their owner/handler must undergo New Ambassador Orientation before they are cleared and added as a therapy dog team.
+A: All the dogs who volunteer at Memorial must first be certified as therapy dogs by Therapy Dogs International, Alliance of Therapy Dogs or Pet Partners, and submit current vaccination and vet well visit records each year.
+Additionally their owner/handler must undergo New volunteer Orientation before they are cleared and added as a therapy dog team.